>

 What to do if your gearbox breaks?

-If you can, drive the car to a safe location and call for recovery.
-If, for example, you have lost only one gear by not using that gear, it may be possible to drive the car a short distance.
+If possible, drive your car to a safe spot and call for recovery.
+If you have lost just one gear, you might be able to drive a short distance using the other gears.

 Related Posts